 Greater Contribution to Economy

 We are also witnessing easy availability of artificial intelligence-powered, voice-driven assistants that allow residents to remotely manage their smart homes.
 Globally, there is a surge in the adoption of smart homes, equipped with multiple smart devices.
 Governments around the globe are also investing in smart city projects for better governance through smart lighting, traffic, waste management and data analytics in order to improve the overall quality of its citizens.
-This has prompted Deloitte to predict that the world’s top 600 smart cities will likely contribute about 60% of the world’s GDP by 2025.
+Deloitte predicts that the world’s top 600 smart cities will likely contribute about 60% of the world’s GDP by 2025.2

 Greater adoption of IoT, smart devices, and AI-powered intelligent assistants is making life convenient for customers, but it also means that customers face an increased risk of invasion to their privacy.
 This is due to passive tracking by these always-on, interconnected devices, which keep transmitting data to the businesses.
 As a result, businesses are in possession of large amounts of sensitive customer data, including personally identifiable details such as social security numbers, residence address, phone numbers and email addresses.
 This ocean of data is a treasure chest of patterns, insights and correlations that can empower businesses to provide personalized services and products to their customers.
 Businesses, across sectors, can analyze data to gain real-time insights and fuel business growth.

 While all these smart devices are making life simpler for customers, it is opening up greater challenges.
 For one, cyber criminals operating in the dark web have a greater opportunity to exploit the security loopholes existing in the smart device networks.
 The giant network of interconnected smart devices and cloud environments provide cybercriminals with a larger attack surface.
 As a result, there is a greater risk of customer data getting exposed to cybercriminals who can use the freshly breached customer credentials for fraud and to monetize their exploits.